chuckharmston/README/README.md

 ### Work and life

-I want to empower you to have a healthy relationship with your job.
+I want you to have a healthy relationship with your job.
 Sometimes I work on evenings and weekends; I like the freedom and lack of structure that it allows, and frequently use them for focused work or reflection time.
 This is my choice.
 Do not take that as implied pressure to follow suit; even if I email or Slack something to you, it can always wait until the next time you're ready to work.

-## Miscellany

-Some unorganized information that may help you work with me:

-- I am extroverted and enthusiastic.
-This can be a strength, but is sometimes unwanted.
-I'm very open to being told to tone it down.
-- Opinions and intuition are useful, so long as they're treated as what they are.
-If you want to persuade me, use facts.
-- I bias toward transparency, but I work on some sensitive stuff that I may not always be at liberty to discuss.
-I will be clear when that is the case, and am committed to never lying.
-- I am averse to [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality), and will try to refocus meetings that devolve into it.
-- I am a former engineer.
-It helps me appreciate engineering concerns, but also creates some weaknesses that I try to be aware of.
-- I've written a great detail about how I prefer to work and what I value, but part of my job is adapting to what my teams need.
-I look forward to hearing about them!
-- I would be very grateful to hear what you think this document is missing.